-Ubereats is a large delivery company for food based products and they’re also the target of consumer complaints.
-In this article we’ve taken the illegal actions and lawsuits against the company over the last few years for review.
+UberEats is a large delivery company for food based products, and they’re also the target of consumer complaints.
+In this article we discuss the illegal actions and lawsuits taken against the company over the last few years.

-The answer to this question is not very simple.
-As is the case with many service providers, UberEats tries their best to make sure that the company’s best interests are taken into consideration.
-When you agree to use the service that agreement typically includes language that prevents you from suing them in almost all types of legal courts as the consumer.
-However, you still have the option to take your issue to a small claims court order to file a claim against them with consumer arbitration.
-We might be biased but consumer arbitration is typically the better option and it’s the one that we’re able to help you with.
+The answer to this question is not an easy one.
+As is the case with many service providers, UberEats tries its best to make sure that the company’s best interests are taken into consideration.
+When you agree to use the service, the agreement typically includes language that prevents you from suing the company in almost all types of courts.
+However, you still have the option to take your complaint to a small claims court order, or to file a claim against the company through consumer arbitration.
+Consumer arbitration is typically the better option, and it’s the option that FairShake specializes in handling for consumers.

 What is a class action lawsuit?

-A class action lawsuit is a type of lawsuit that brings together a group of people who all have the same complaint.
-However, even though there are class action lawsuits against UberEats, if you are a customer, someone who uses the service, you don’t typically have the option to file a class action lawsuit let alone join an existing lawsuit.
+A class action lawsuit is a type of lawsuit that brings together a group of people that all have the same complaint.
+However, even though there are class action lawsuits against UberEats, if you are a customer, you don’t typically have the option to file a class action lawsuit let alone join an existing lawsuit.
 That is because your contract has specific language that prevents you from getting involved.

 Here at Fair Shake, we’re changing the way the legal process works.
-Most of the complaints against UberEats are quite the same and many customers have the same questions about what their legal options are.
-Rather than trying to join a class-action lawsuit, which usually isn’t even possible, we’ve found a way to help.
-We will file a personalized legal document with UberEats and help guide you through the process of consumer arbitration.
+Most of the complaints against UberEats are the same and many customers have the same questions about their legal options.
+Rather than trying to join a class action lawsuit, which usually isn’t possible, we’ve found a way to help.
+We file a personalized legal document with UberEats and help guide you through the process of consumer arbitration.

-There are a lot of ways that you can make a claim against the company including fighting a financial charge with your bank or credit card company, or filing a complaint with the Better Business Bureau.
-But in terms of legal options you have one or two paths to take:
+There are a lot of ways that you can make a claim against the company that include fighting a financial charge with your bank or credit card company, or filing a complaint with the Better Business Bureau (BBB).
+In terms of legal options you have one of two paths to take:

 Couriers file class action lawsuit against UberEats in Florida

-UberEats is not immune to the wide range of class action lawsuits that are being filed by couriers.
-In Florida a recent class action lawsuit alleges that the company was misclassifying the delivery partners as independent contractors and not employees.
+UberEats is not immune to the wide range of class action lawsuits that are filed by couriers.
+In Florida, a recent class action lawsuit alleges the company incorrectly classified delivery partners as independent contractors and not employees.